 There are many options to enhance the technical knowledge gained in your first degree.
 Many graduates choose subjects directly related to their discipline, such as medical genetics and molecular genetics.
 Alternatively they may choose subjects derived from genetics, such as immunology and pharmacology.

 Almost half of genetics graduates are in employment six months after graduation.
-Of these, around 15% enter professional and technical occupations, such as laboratory technician, and 10% work in scientific research and analysis.
+Of these, more than a quarter enter scientific, professional and technical occupations, such as laboratory technician.

-A significant amount, at nearly 40%, of genetics graduates go on to further study following their course, with just over 4% of those combining work and study.
+A significant amount, at nearly 40%, of genetics graduates go on to further study.